diegc/qdloggerl/README.md

 If log level is set to _DEBUG_ (since it is the lowest level, if log level is set to a higher one, it won't write anything to _sdtout_), the output you will get is:
 `[D][2012/07/26-23:04:47][foo:bar:31] TEST :: Just assigned {"Hello world", 42} to {A, B}.`
 `[D][2012/07/26-23:04:47][foo:bar:31] TEST :: This is a new line.`
+As you can see, it places the type (_D_ for _debug_), the time, the module, function and line where it was called, and also the tag, prepended to each line of the message string (to be identation-consistent).
+Auto-line breaking for long lines is not yet implemented.

 ###### More macros ######
 The other `LOG` macros work the same way.
 The two-argument macro just prints the contents of Msg, in fact, calling the three-argument macro is just syntactic sugar for the two-argument one with `Tag` as first argument and `io_lib:format(Format, Data)` as second.